orbitable/mission-control/README.md

 # mission-control

-A server component for managing n-body simulation data.
+> A web application orchestrating n-body simulations

+A web application that provides access to n-body simulations.

+## Usage Instructions

+> TODO: Add instructions on how to use the library